simonpacis/WriteLater/README.md

 ```

 Which will process the files and replace replacement keys with their corresponding Markdown files from the Subfiles directory.
+The replace action runs the prep action automatically.

 ```
 php wl.php --action prep